How Do You Decommission a Data Center?

 5. Server removal: create a removal plan for servers

-6. Decommissioning: complete tasks from the decommissioning plan according to the timeline
+6. Data center decommissioning: complete tasks from the decommissioning plan according to the timeline

 7. Evaluation and review: includes information on tasks completed for each IT asset.